Scope

 Primary packaging

 For the purposes of the U.S. Plastics Pact, primary packaging is defined as packaging that contains the finished or final products, sometimes called retail or consumer packaging.
 This packaging is used to contain, preserve, protect and inform the end user.
 It is the total packaging that the end-user will ultimately discard via reuse, recycling, landfill or other disposal routes.
 The primary package can be made of a number of components, e.g. for a multi-pack of water bottles this would include the PET bottles, their caps, labels and the plastic shrink film.
-Primary packaging should include all packaging up to the point of sale.
-It should also include retail/shopping bags and plastic produce bags.
+Primary packaging includes all packaging up to the point of sale.
+It also includes retail/shopping bags and plastic produce bags, as well as primary packaging that is durable and reusable in nature.

 Secondary packaging